strangehurst/PNML.jl/docs/src/pnml.md

 For interchange of pnml between tools it should be enough to support the same pntd schema.

 Note that ISO released part 3 of the PNML standard covering extensions and structuring mechanisms in 2021.
-Some bits are on the [Roadmap](@ref) based on freely viewable table of contents.
-And some http://www.pnml.org extension grammer files mention some of these things.
+And some http://www.pnml.org files address these extensions.

 It is possible to create a non-standard pntd.
 And more will be standardized, either formally or informally.
 Non-standard mostly means that the interchangibility is restricted.